Choices in self-publishing options and book profit

 Here are some of the variables …

 - Hardcover or soft cover.
-If hardcover, is it cloth or printed?
-Since print on-demand and book packagers either do a poor job with hardcover books — or they are extremely expensive — we will use only soft cover books (paperbacks) in our comparison of self publishing options.
+If hardcover, is it cloth or is it printing?
+Since print on-demand and book packagers either do a poor job with hardcover books — or they are extremely expensive — we will use only soft cover books (paperbacks) in our comparison of self-publishing options.

 - Page count

 - Black and white, color, or premium color

 - Paper weight and finish – matte, gloss or woodfree